capuchinojt/sample-mern-blog/project-document-outline.md

 ### 15. Use firebase storage to store images and install react-circular-progressbar to handle progressbar while uploading
 [react-circular-progressbar](https://www.npmjs.com/package/react-circular-progressbar)

+### 16. Change from using reduxThunk, reduxToolkit to handle API state and UI state to using react-query and zustand
+	* Why? - Transitioning from Redux Thunk and Redux Toolkit to React Query and Zustand has been a strategic move to streamline state management within our project.
+React Query is employed for handling server state, providing efficient fetching, caching, and updating of data with minimal boilerplate.
+Zustand offers a simpler and more concise approach to managing UI state, enhancing code readability and maintainability.
+This shift aligns with my goal of simplifying state management processes, reducing code complexity, and improving overall project scalability and developer experience.

 ### _______________________________________________________ ###